TimurDN/AutomationQA/05.MyProjects/06.AmazonProject/README.md

 **Note:** Java 11 is used for development, TestNG is used for testing, and an XML file is provided for test execution.

+Best practices for RestAssured and Java have been implemented.

 Additionally, a Postman version of this API test is available and will be added to GitHub.

 ## Scenario 1: Counting Posts for User <user>